Eppie-io/Eppie-CLI/README.md

 ## How to contribute
 First of all this is a pretty ambitiois project and we are greateful beyond measure for every bit of help from our community.

 If you decide to contribute, please create an issue first, or find an existing one, unless it's a very minor fix, like a typo.

+[Here](https://eppie.crowdin.com/eppie) you can help Eppie with localization.

 ## Background
 Eppie is a next generation email and decentralized identity provider.
 It features open protocol, serverless architecture, cryptocurrency-grade privacy with full account ownership, ease of use, and SMTP-to-web3 messaging capability.